XMB5/allaboutcircuitbook/README.md

 # allaboutcircuitbook

-This program downloads the fantastic [electric circuit textbooks](https://www.allaboutcircuits.com/textbook/) from [all about circuits](https://www.allaboutcircuits.com/) into convenient epub files.
+This program compiles the fantastic [electric circuit textbooks](https://www.allaboutcircuits.com/textbook/) from [all about circuits](https://www.allaboutcircuits.com/) into convenient ebooks.
 Pre-generated epubs can be found in the books directory.

 Tony R. Kuphaldt wrote volumes one through five of these books.